DavidWeiW/PythonProject/README.md

    “momentum”: 0.9
 }

-The requirement is to serialize the hyperparameters into a string such that she can easily remember her experiments. for example, to create a function get_experiment_name(hyperparameters_dict, prefix_length=-1) that returns a string. prefix_length specifies the length of the hyperparameter prefix that will be reported in the experiment name string.
+The requirement is to serialize the hyperparameters into a string such that the experiments can be easily remembered. for example, to create a function get_experiment_name(hyperparameters_dict, prefix_length=-1) that returns a string. prefix_length specifies the length of the hyperparameter prefix that will be reported in the experiment name string.
 In the case that two hyperparameters have the same prefix of length prefix_length, the function returns the minimum length prefix that can uniquely identify the hyperparameter.

 A few example usages are: